Paper airplane icon

 Whether you choose to meditate with monks in China, eat your weight’s worth of bureks in Albania or get lost in the busy streets of Vietnam, you won’t regret trading in the predictable for the unpredictable and becoming a backpacker.

 Now, I’m off to plan our next adventures, and maybe some more additions to this list!
-Did we miss out anywhere you love, let us know what you reckon are some good places to go backpacking.
+Did we miss out on anywhere you love?
+Let us know what you reckon are some good places to go backpacking.

 Nic with their bags on the front and back in Yangshuo, China with towering limestone peaks and farmers fields in the background